-The HTTP and HTTPS daemons act as a web based proxy to the whois based service.
+The HTTPS daemon acts as a web based proxy to the whois based service.
 You can reach the service directly by browsing to:

 Simply click on one of the above links and follow the onscreen instructions on how translate IPs to their corresponding BGP ASNs.

 We monitor route announcements from multiple locations and from multiple providers.
 In some cases a network prefix will be announced by multiple, but disparate, networks or autonomous systems.
 The most likely reason for this is something known as "multihoming".
 This is perfectly normal.
 Depending on your view of the Internet topology and the originating network's policies, one of those originating networks will be the preferred path for sending and receiving traffic with the netblock in question.
 We choose to show you the list of all those we know about.Why, when I query for address 'a.0.0.0' does it show me one originating ASN/network, but when I query for 'a.b.c.d', an address whose first few bits match that of the first address, I'm given a completely different originating ASN/network?

 Most likely there are at least two route announcements we know about, one larger prefix that matches your first query and the latter is matched by a separate, more specific route announcement from someone else.
 This is perfectly normal.
 It may occur for a variety of reasons, most likely due to the routing policies by the originating networks to influence how traffic is delivered for specific prefixes.Why do I see an originating ASN and route announcement when I query for a bogon address?